bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 (`--service-ports` exposes port 3000 so you can browse to the demo app on `localhost:3000`.
 If you just want to run a on-off command, or run the test suite, leave off the `--service-ports`.)

-The following instructions work for an Ubuntu host, and will probably work for other commong Linux distributions.
+The following instructions work for an Ubuntu host, and will probably work for other common Linux distributions.

 Add a `docker-compose.override.yml` in the local directory, that looks like this: